SusanneBrauer/100-days-of-code/log.md

 - Course work: chapter Improved Styling with CSS (not sure if I can make all of it but I will try) [X]
 - HTML/CSS for Sims tracker landing page Sign up form [X]
-- further style improvement on Blog
+- further style improvement on Blog [ ]
-- Have look revamping my Portfolio
+- Have a look at revamping my Portfolio [ ]

 **Today's Progress**: CSS colors and typography; Forms without function